SwanHubX/self-hosted/docker/README_EN.md

 [中文](./README.md)
 > First, make sure you have [docker](https://docs.docker.com/engine/install/) installed on your server.
 If not installed, you can refer to the [documentation](https://docs.docker.com/engine/install/), or use our installation script [scripts/install-docker.sh](../scripts/install-docker.sh).
+> If your server does not have Docker Compose plugin, you can refer to the [documentation](https://github.com/docker/compose/) for downloading and installing.
+Alternatively, you can use our provided installation script [scripts/install-docker-compose.sh](../scripts/install-docker-compose.sh).

 ### Online Deployment
 When the server can be connected to the network, simply execute the `./install-dockerhub.sh` script to start deployment.
 After successful deployment, you will see the **SwanLab** logo below.